Partition Actions in Florida

 The Different Types of Partition Actions

-Florida Law distinguishes between three different types of partition actions: (1) partition by physical division, (2) partition by sale, and (3) partition by appraisal.
-Partition by physical division is generally applied to undeveloped rural land, and even then, it is rarely used because it is difficult, if not practically impossible, to physically divide a home or building.
+Florida law recognizes three primary types of partition actions: (1) partition by physical division, (2) partition by sale, and (3) partition by appraisal.
+Partition by physical division is rarely used in Miami, as it's typically only feasible for large, undeveloped parcels of land, and is not practical for buildings or condos due to the impossibility of physical division.

 How to File a Partition Action